Wednesday, 21 June 2023

 The other factor that needs thinking about when considering alternator charging, is just how much you want.
 There is a trend with lithium batteries to “go large” and fit batteries of 200ah or more.
 So you have to think about just how much driving time you will need the next day, in addition to whatever you get from solar, to replace the power you have recently used.
 With most classics having around 60 to 80 amp alternators, and a sensible limit of around 50% of this, then that means no more than about 30 to 40 amps per hour of driving will be available.
 This is usually enough for most owners, but if you want more, then the only alternative is to fit a bigger alternator.
 But before you do, consider this ...

 Solar keeps working all the time, and many vans with lithium also have solar, and those that don't should have!
-And modrrn solar panels are big, and cheap.
-In 2024 you can get a 425w black panel that is 1700 x 1100mm and will fit perfectly on the front of most Hymer roofs.
+And modern solar panels are big, and cheap.
+In 2025 you can get a 425w black panel that is 1700 x 1100mm and will fit perfectly on the front of most Hymer roofs.
 And if you have such a panel, or even 2 or 300 watts of other panels further back - these panels don't stop working while you are driving.
 On a sunny day in summer I have regularly seen 70a of charge while driving - 40a from the alternator and another 30 from the solar!
-So factor in your solar ad your driving habits (winter/summer) before you go to the expense and hassle of a bigger alternator
+So factor in your solar ad your driving habits (winter/summer) before you go to the expense and hassle of a bigger alternator.
+In my experience a bigger alternator is rarely justified if thought out properly.
+It depends on your lifestyle and intended power use.

-Earlier pre 95 vans don't have an EBL, and have a separate charger.
+Pre 95 vans have a separate 230v charger.
 Most owners have replaced the original separate charger, so what charger you now have dictates what mods if any are needed.
-The original factory charger, if you still have it, will give some charge, but not much.
+The original factory charger, if you still have it, will work with lithium, but will not be optimum.
+But if you do need to use it, you can.

 Solar charging